kubeshop/testkube-docs/docs/articles/examples/artillery-basic.md

 Below is a basic workflow for executing an Artillery test.
 You can paste this directly into the YAML of an existing or new test, just make sure to update the `name` and `namespace` for your environment if needed.

-- The `spec.content` property defines the location of the GitHub project
+- The `spec.content` property defines the location of the GitHub project.
-- the `spec.steps` property defines a single step that runs the `artillery` command.
+- The `spec.steps` property defines a single step that runs the `artillery` command.

 <SimpleArtillery/>